matschie1/MQTTDevice/README.md

 Beside those read and write events (normally handled by loop) also error events are queued.
 For example a sensors fails.
 If this event is queued you can if enabled in webif automatically switch off all actors and/or induction.
 Enter a value for delay on error as you want to delay the event switch off.
 The logic behind this delay is, that a single error event should not immediately turn off your brewery, but if an error event is still queued after some time, then you might prefer a turn off.

-CAUTION: If you do not know, what these time periods will effect, leave all of them on default!

-CAUTION: Setting SYS_UPDATE to a higher value will slow down device!
-Prefered value should be 0 (zero) which means: start all system handles ín any loop (no delay)

 ### FileBrowser:
 You can browse, down- an dupload files from/to spiffs.
 This makes it very easy to safe or restore configuration (config.json)